adambard/learnxinyminutes-docs/haxe.html.markdown

         trace(m3 + " is the value for m3");

         /*
-           Haxe has many more common datastructures in the haxe.ds module, such as List, Stack, and BalancedTree
+           Haxe has some more common datastructures in the haxe.ds module, such as List, Stack, and BalancedTree
          */